massimo-filippi/magento-mailjet-plugin-apiv3/readme.txt

 ##################################################################
 ##################################################################

-This Plug-in replaces your default Magento SMTP by Mailjet's SMTP relay for advancec Deliverability and Statistics
+This Plug-in replaces your default Magento SMTP by Mailjet's SMTP relay for advanced Deliverability and Statistics

 Please note that the plugin is compatible with v1 and v3 MailJet users.